 CATS points convert to European academic credits (ECTS) as follows: 120 CATS = 60 ECTS.

-All postgraduate teaching, Postgraduate Certificate (60 CATS points), Diploma (120 CATS points) and Masters (180 CATS points) is at FHEQ Level 7.
+All postgraduate teaching - postgraduate certificate (60 CATS points), diploma (120 CATS points) and masters (180 CATS points) - is at FHEQ Level 7.
 Where modules are available on a 'stand alone' basis for credits CATS points will be awarded proportionally.
 For detailed information on FHEQ levels, please visit this page.

-Coursework is an integral part of all online courses and everyone enrolled will be expected to do coursework, but only those who have registered for credit will be awarded CATS points for completing work at the required standard.
+Coursework is an integral part of all online courses and weekly classes, and everyone enrolled will be expected to do coursework, but only those who have registered for credit will be awarded CATS points for completing work at the required standard.
 To earn credit (CATS points) for your course you will need to register and pay an additional £10 fee for each course you enrol on.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.
 If you do not register when you enrol, you have up until the course start date to do so.

 If you are considering using the CATS points for the award of the Certificate of Higher Education, we strongly advise you to register for credit at the point of enrolment on the courses that will count towards it.